 Chicago has tons of incredible museums.
 Tourists flood the big ones on a daily basis.
 But Chicago has so many museums to offer beyond the goliaths at Museum Campus.
 Last month, with the Chicago Tour-Guide Professionals Association, I got to take a guided tour of a lesser-known Chicago museum, the Pritzker Military Museum and Library.
+It’s located at Michigan and Monroe, only blocks away from where our Loop Interior Architecture and 1893 World’s Fair Tours conclude.
 The experience was a very pleasant surprise.

 What’s in a Military Museum?

 My initial bias was that a military museum and tour would be a stuffy talk of war heroes and pro-military propaganda, so I had prepared to hide my yawns.
 Instead, the museum tour was filled with fascinating and contemporary history.
 The displays of art and artifacts can be appreciated by anyone – not just people who geek out about our armed forces.
 Long time member of the museum staff and our tour guide, Paul Grasmehr, explained that the museum’s focus was on the “citizen soldier,” otherwise known as an average soldier, which helps make the museum so approachable.

 The first stop on the tour was an exhibit entitled, “American Icons of the Great War.”
 Colonel James Pritzker, who founded this Chicago museum and library in 2003, acquired an extensive collection of military artifacts from family generations past that includes original propaganda posters from WWI, some of which are on display in this exhibit.
 Each poster depicts one of many iconic American commercial symbols, such as the Doughboy, Columbia, or the Christy Girl.
 The exhibit has clear explanations of the history behind each symbol.